vz-risk/veris/README.md

 http://veriscommunity.net

 # JSON Notes
-Learn more about the JSON schema defintion at http://json-schema.org/.
-We also are not enforcing the enumerations at the schema level, but instead have a seperate file with the enumerations there.
+Learn more about the JSON schema definition at http://json-schema.org/.
+We also are not enforcing the enumerations at the schema level, but instead have a separate file with the enumerations.
 Those may update a bit more often then the schema itself.

 # XML notes
 The XML version has been archived until we can sync the XML with the JSON schema.
 The JSON schema represents the latest version of VERIS.